coq/coq/doc/sphinx/proof-engine/tactics.rst

    This is the most general form of :n:`generalize` that combines the previous behaviors.

-.. tacv:: generalize dependent @term
+.. tacn:: generalize dependent @one_term

    This generalizes term but also *all* hypotheses that depend on :n:`@term`.
 It clears the generalized hypotheses.